What is Brachycephaly (wide head)?

 An abnormal skull shape is defined by a decreased diameter measurement between the front and back of the skull.
 It is usually measured by using the cephalic index (ratio of the maximum width of the head of a living thing, multiplied by 100 and divided by the maximum length front to back), and an index greater than 81% meets the definition of brachycephaly or a wide head.
 It can also be measured by the presence of an obviously shortened length of the head compared to its width.

 Generally, the current system of measuring using the cephalic index is based on average head and skull sizes for caucastion patients.
 This should be taken into account when diagnosing this symptom or not.
-It should also be noted that changes in how infants are put to sleep (on their backs in accordance with safe sleep guidelines) has had some impact on head and skull sizes and shape in healthy infants.
+It should also be noted that changes in how infants are put to sleep (on their backs in accordance with safe sleep guidelines) have had some impact on head and skull sizes and shape in healthy infants.

 Understanding skull-related symptoms and features